-On the provision that no claims have been submitted against the policy, we can change the dates of your single trip insurance to a new trip anytime up to December 2021;
+On the provision that no claims have been submitted against the policy, we can change the dates of your single trip insurance to a new trip anytime up to December 2021, with no admin charge;

 - If the new trip is the same destination and duration, and within 12 months of the adjustment date, there will be no charge.

-- If the new trip is for a longer period, to a different destination, or more than 12 months from the adjustment date, there may be an additional charge to cover this.
+- If the new trip is for a longer period, to a different destination, or more than 12 months from the adjustment date, there may be an additional premium to cover this.

 What if my trip is cancelled due to the Coronavirus pandemic?